 - How will the company perform financially?

-- What will be the company's cash position?
+- What will the company’s cash position be?

-- What will be the company's financial position?
+- What will the company’s financial position be?

 - How will the financial statements look if the company does as well as it possibly could?

-- What are the most likely financial projections?
+- What is the most likely company financial projection?

-There are no easy answers to business success.
-Farmers who have started successful agricultural ventures recommend the following:
+Although there are no easy paths to business success, producers who have started successful agricultural ventures shared what worked for them.

 - Create a high quality product.